StephenHwang/MEMO/README.md

-# MEMO: MEM-based pangenome indexing for k-mer queries
+# MEMO: MEM-based pangenome indexing for _k_-mer queries
-Maximal Exact Match Ordered (MEMO) is a pangenome indexing method based on maximal exact matches (MEMs) between sequences.
+Maximal Exact Match Ordered (MEMO) is a pangenome indexing method based on maximal exact matches (MEMs) between genomes.

 A single MEMO index can handle arbitrary-length-_k_ _k_-mer queries over pangenomic windows.
 MEMO performs membership queries for per-genome _k_-mer presence/absence and conservation queries for the number of genomes containing the k-mers in a window.
 MEMO achieves smaller index sizes and faster queries than _k_-mer-based approaches like KMC3 and PanKmer.
 See the small example <a href="https://github.com/StephenHwang/MEMO/tree/master/example">here</a> on running MEMO for visualizing sequence conservation.